Westtown School Athletic Facility

 Westtown School required a master plan to establish a campus-wide approach for improvements and growth on its 600 acres of fields and rolling hills in Chester County, Pennsylvania.
 Individual academic and athletic programs at the school completed self-study reports with specific recommendations for their future, which were evaluated and incorporated into the plan.

-A new recreation destination for students, faculty, and community members.
+A new recreation destination for students, faculty, and the community.